 So the wise men 'open their treasures' to the babe in the manger.
 They confide their mysteries and instruct him in the secret knowledge.
 Here we have further confirmation, if such were needed, that we are dealing with an ALLEGORY; a wisdom teaching cloaked in symbolism, and not a literal account of actual events.
 It must be clear to every thinking person that a new-born baby is quite incapable of understanding any elevated teachings.
 So we may safely say that the story has now jumped forward in time to a point where the young Jesus is capable of receiving instruction from his Teachers, whoever they may have been.
 It is only after his instruction that he is capable of appreciating the meaning and purpose of the 'gifts' the wise men lay at his feet.

 It is significant to note at this point that Jesus was said to be 12-years-old when he entered the Temple.
-12 was also the age at which students were admitted to the Mysteries of Greece and ancient Egypt.
+12 was also the earliest age at which students were admitted to the Mystery Schools of Greece and ancient Egypt.
 12 is also the number of the disciples, the tribes of Israel and the signs of the Zodiac.
 1 and 2 add to three, symbolising the Divine Child born of the Father and Mother, the true Trinity which dogmatic Christianity has usurped and distorted by substituting the nebulous 'Holy Ghost' for the Mother-God of so-called Paganism.
 So we see that the key of numerology also has its part to play in revealing the hidden meaning in this story.
-You can read more about the real science of numerology in our article of the same name.

 But let us return to Matthew's narrative and see what else we can discover about the gifts the wise men gave the infant Jesus.